Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Validation and Demonstration

 The regularization used in test III resolves this compatibility issue and the corresponding high reconstruction error.
 As shown in Fig.~\ref{fig: taylor vortex}(f), the green box (III) is significantly lower than the blue box (II) with reconstruction error being around $\epsilon_{p}/P_0 \approx 10\%$.
 However, the solution from this `blunt' regularization is slightly distorted as shown in a typical pressure field and the corresponding error (Fig.~\ref{fig: taylor vortex}(d) and (i), respectively).
 This is due to the fact that we have inadvertently adjusted both the contaminated data ($\tilde{f}$) and the error-free boundaries (${g}_n$).
-The cost of the simplicity of this blunt regularization, although it ensures global compatibility, consists of two parts: i) the exact error-free boundary conditions are slightly adjusted by the regularization, which is no longer accurate; and error on the Neumann boundaries can significantly affect pressure reconstruction \citep{faiella2021error,sperotto2022meshless} and ii) the local compatibility may not be satisfied for subdomains that share the boundary with the domain.
+Despite ensuring compatibility, the exact error-free Neumann boundary conditions are no longer accurate and as a result can significantly affect pressure reconstruction \citep{faiella2021error,sperotto2022meshless}.

 In addition, one may notice that the error represented by the green box~(III) is higher than that of the red box~(I), despite that regularization with error-free Neumann boundary is utilized.
 This suggests that a more careful approach is necessary, as when the contribution from the error on the boundary is absent, the total error in reconstructed pressure should be lower, especially for a small domain~\citep{pan2016error,pryce2024simple}.